Seagate/cortx-motr/doc/Motr_Configuration.rst

 **Alerts**: if something happens that Motr doesn’t have a clear resolution, an alert should be raised to the sysadmin via Trinity.
 This does not include e.g. standard recovery scenarios – alerts should be kept to a minimum.
 (System monitoring falls outside the scope of configuration.)
 Events that might cause data loss (“I see a new drive has been added to my raid group.
 I see no Motr data on it currently, but it does appear to have been formatted in the past.
 Shall I erase this disk and use it as additional Motr storage?”), or a decision that needs to be made by a human (“A new empty drive has been added, shall I add it to group X or group Y?).

+************************
+Logical Description
+************************

+Minimal node-local configuration will be stored in a plain text /etc/motr/motr.conf file in YAML format.
+Limited number of items can be configured here (all have default values):

+- Confignode.addr=a,b,… (unless we do self-discovery)

+- Security.key.pub=/root/rsa/key.pub

+- User.map=/etc/colibri/usermap (maybe)

+- Disk.exclude=/dev/sda

+- Net.exclude=ethX

+- Profile=router

+There will be a “master” configuration node that all nodes that participate in a filesystem will contact (like MGS in Lustre).
+It would be nice if this was discovered automatically, via a broadcast query as servers start up.
+Communication to the config node should follow security protocols.
+This node will maintain an SQL-type configuration database, consisting of the following:

+- Node data

+  - Location

+  - ID

+  - Last known status (timestamp, value, message)

+  - Hardware list (drives, networks, …)

+  - Services list (T1 backend v1.2.4, router, …)

+- Drive data

+  - Uuid

+  - Status (ok, degraded, unresponsive)

+  - Setting (use, ignore, decommission)

+  - Containers stored here

+- Motr tuning parameters

+- Filesystem definitions (e.g which disks are part of which filesystem)

+- Routing table

+The Trinity GUI will interact with this database to define services, storage pools, containers, filesystems, and parameters.
+Disks can be set to be formatted from this gui as well.
+A small “MGC”-like service will run on all the nodes to enact remote configuration changes sent by the MGS.

+Servers should be started via standard Linux start/stop scripts like “service motr start”.
+This will initiate the hardware scan and communication with the config node, and eventually start motr userspace servers.
+Clients will start M0 kernel client with “mount”, as NFS and Lustre currently do.
+Client profiles may be specified with mount options: mount –t motr –o profile=thinclient confignodeip://fsname /mnt/M0.